 Sometimes, permissions will prevent anyone but the Administrator or user who installed the software to access the folders.
 Try logging into the server using the same account that was logged in when the software was installed.
 Also, try opening the browser as an Administrator.

 In either case, if this helps with your issues then going through Step 1, above, should help with future access.
-The software may not work properly without permissions granted as above.
+The software may not work properly without permissions granted as shown by that step.

 We recommend installing using Administrator when installing, when running DirWeb.exe and when running the browser to the UI